Cam timer: Description

-An electric motor drives a shaft on which is arranged a series of cams or a drum studded with pegs along its surface.
+An electric motor drives a shaft arranged with a series of cams or a drum studded with pegs along its surface.
 Associated with each cam is one or more switches.
-The motor rotates at a fixed speed, and the camshaft is driven through a speed reducing gearbox at a convenient slow speed.
+The motor rotates at a fixed speed, and the camshaft is driven through a speed-reducing gearbox at a convenient slow speed.
 Indentations or protrusions on the cams operate the switches at different times.
-By arrangement of the cams and switches, complex sequences of opening and closing switches can be made.
-The switches then operate different elements of the controlled system - for example motors, valves, etc.
+Complex sequences of opening and closing switches can be made by the arrangement of the cams and switches.
+The switches then operate different elements of the controlled system - for example, motors, valves, etc.

 A programmer may change or rearrange (reprogram) peg or cam positions.
-Much like the pegs in a music box cylinder activate the notes, in a drum sequencer, as the drum of the sequencer spins, the pegs run across switches activating machine processes.
-The placement of the pegs along the length of the cylinder determine which switch along the length of the drum it will activate.
-Where the peg lies along the circular circumference of the drum determines at what point in the spin of the drum the peg will activate the switch.
-By controlling the timing and sequence of switches, the drum performs repetitive switching operations.
+Much like the pegs in a music box cylinder activate the notes, in a drum sequencer, as the drum of the sequencer spins, the pegs run across switches, activating machine processes.
+The placement of the pegs along the length of the cylinder determines which switch will activate along the length of the drum.
+Where the peg lies along the circular circumference of the drum determines at what point the peg will activate the switch in the drum's spin.
+The drum performs repetitive switching operations by controlling the timing and sequence of switches.

 Most cam timers use a miniature mains synchronous motor to rotate the mechanism at an accurate constant speed.
-Occasionally more complex timers with two motors are seen.
+Occasionally, more complex timers with two motors are seen.

-A drum sequencer is a re-programmable electromechanical timing device used to activate electric switches in repetitive sequences.
-Primarily, these sequencers were used in industrial applications to enable automated manufacturing processes.
+A drum sequencer is a reprogrammable electromechanical timing device that activates electric switches in repetitive sequences.
+These sequencers were primarily used in industrial applications to enable automated manufacturing processes.

 Uses

-Cam timers and drum sequencers were primarily used with industrial machines to control repetitive sequencing operations.
+Industrial machines use Cam timers and drum sequencers to control repetitive sequencing operations.
 The cam followers often operated hydraulic valves.
-Cam timers in industry were superseded with the introduction of programmable logic controllers (PLCs), which offer improved flexibility and more complicated control logic functions.
+Cam timers in the industry were superseded by the introduction of programmable logic controllers (PLCs), which offer improved flexibility and more complicated control logic functions.
 In consumer products like washing machines, they were replaced with ASICs or microcontrollers.

-The most common use for cam timers is in automatic washing machines, where they are used to drive the washing sequence according to a pre-programmed pattern.
-They are gradually being superseded by microprocessor-controlled systems, which have greater versatility, and thus can more easily respond to various feedback.
+The most common use for cam timers is in automatic washing machines, which drive the washing sequence according to a pre-programmed pattern.
+They are gradually being superseded by microprocessor-controlled systems, which have greater versatility and thus can more efficiently respond to various feedback.